ices-taf/2022_HELCOM-BLUES_spatial-vms-data-layers/report_readme.md

 ### Anonymity:

-max_fraction_fished is not subject to anonimity considerations.
+max_fraction_fished is not subject to anonymity considerations.

 ### details

-As data is provided to ICES at the c-square level, it is not possible to provide information at the sub c-sqaure level therefore only the maximum fraction fished can be provided.
+As data is provided to ICES at the c-square level, it is not possible to provide information at the sub c-square level therefore only the maximum fraction fished can be provided.

-There are methods for modelling the fraction fished investigated by the ICES WGSFD.
-In addition, plans are being developed to request the fraction of substrate trawled by csquare in future data calls.
+There are methods for modeling the fraction fished investigated by the ICES WGSFD.
+In addition, plans are being developed to request the fraction of substrate trawled by c-square in future data calls.

-## Notes on shapefile feild names
+## Notes on shapefile field names

-since shape files have a restriction that feild names can only be 10 characters long, the following appreviations have been made:
+since shape files have a restriction that field names can only be 10 characters long, the following abbreviations have been made:

  * sur = surface
  * subsur = subsurface